 There's something charmingly old-world about enjoying a strong coffee, whether black or a melange (a local drink resembling a cappuccino), while reading a newspaper and taking in the low din of chatter and clanking dishes that fill Vienna's classic old cafes.
-Enjoying a slice of cake is also a strong tradition at these institutions (when in Vienna, counting calories is not a good idea if you're after a halfway- authentic experience).
+Enjoying a slice of cake is also a strong tradition at these institutions (when in Vienna, counting calories is not a good idea if you're after an authentic experience).

 Taste Two Rivalling Viennese Cakes

-Remember what we said about eating cake being an essential part of any first trip to Vienna?
-One essential (and delicious) task is to compare rival chocolate cakes at Hotel /CafeSacher and Cafe Demel.
-This is a decades-long rivalry that the Viennese love to cultivate, since it fuels tourism—not to mention obliging us to compare ultra-rich tortes.
+Remember that eating cake is an essential part of any first trip to Vienna?
+One delicious task is to compare rival chocolate cakes at Hotel /Cafe Sacher and Cafe Demel.
+This is a decades-long rivalry that the Viennese love to cultivate since it fuels tourism—not to mention obliging us to compare ultra-rich tortes.

-Here's the story in a nutshell: the Hotel Sacher claims to have invented the signature "Sachertorte" that bears its name, a dense chocolate sponge cake with thin layers of apricot jam, topped with a cold, firm chocolate icing.
+Here's the story in a nutshell: The Hotel Sacher claims to have invented the signature "Sachertorte" that bears its name, a dense chocolate sponge cake with thin layers of apricot jam, topped with a cold, firm chocolate icing.
 This seems legitimate; Chef Sacher is believed to have concocted the cake for the first time in 1832.

-This breathtaking Gothic cathedral is one of Europe's loveliest; it boasts an eclectic mish-mash of architectural and decorative styles that reflect many renovations over hundreds of years.
+This breathtaking Gothic cathedral is one of Europe's loveliest.
+It boasts an eclectic mish-mash of architectural and decorative styles that reflect many renovations over hundreds of years.
 Most recently, the interiors were modified during the Baroque period.

 The Cathedral's distinctive colored tiles that decorate its roof form the pattern of the Vienna coat of arms and the Imperial double-headed Eagle.

-In addition to visiting the Cathedral and its lovely towers, the onsite crypt and catacombs are fascinating for their notable tombs: Emperor Friedrich III and other Imperial leaders are buried... here, alongside numerous cardinals and bishops.
+In addition to visiting the Cathedral and its lovely towers, the onsite crypt and catacombs are fascinating for their notable tombs.
+Emperor Friedrich III and other Imperial leaders are buried here, alongside numerous cardinals and bishops.

 Getting There: From the city center, Take the U-Bahn Line U3 to Stephansplatz.